South Adelaide Football Club

 The South Adelaide Football Club, nicknamed the Panthers, is an Australian rules football club based in the Adelaide suburb of Noarlunga Downs.
 The club competes in the South Australian National Football League (SANFL) with Magain Stadium as its home ground.

 The Panthers have won 11 senior men's premierships, their last being in 1964.
-The club is a dominant force in women's football, having won a record four women's league premierships, including back-to-back triumphs in 2018-2019 and 2024-2025.
+The club is a dominant force in women's football, having won a record four women's league premierships, including back-to-back triumphs in 2018–2019 and 2024–2025.

 South Adelaide Football Club is the owner of South Adelaide Netball Club and South Adelaide Volleyball Club, with all three clubs now under the Panthers brand.
 The partnership between these clubs is seen as an initiative to establish South Adelaide as the sporting hub for the southern community.

 History

 Club formation and early years

 The South Adelaide Football Club is one of the two surviving original members of the South Australian Football Association formed 30 April 1877 still competing in the SANFL, and has held its original colours (which were originally blue caps and long white trousers) longer than any other and has competed in every single season.

 A meeting was held on Wednesday 12 April 1876 at the Draper Memorial Schoolroom, Adelaide in the evening for the purpose of forming a South Adelaide Football Club.
 There were more than thirty persons present and Mr. C. Simmonds presided.
-A set of rules was adopted, and the following officers were elected: President, Mr. A. G. Chapman; Vice-Presidents, Messrs.
-G.Colyer, R. Couche, A. Farr, W. Holland, and M. C. Morris; Captain, Mr. George Kennedy; Vice Captain, Mr. Mehrtens; Committee, Messrs.
-Bridgland, Colbey, Cole, A..Holmesby, Jones, Simmonds, and Wallace; Treasurer, Mr. J. Holmesby; Secretary, Mr.C.
-C. Kingston.
+A set of rules was adopted, and the following officers were elected: President, Mr. A. G. Chapman; Vice-Presidents, Messrs G. Colyer, R. Couche, A. Farr, W. Holland, and M. C. Morris; Captain, Mr. George Kennedy; Vice Captain, Mr. Mehrtens; Committee, Messrs.
+Bridgland, Colbey, Cole, A. Holmesby, Jones, Simmonds, and Wallace; Treasurer, J. Holmesby; Secretary, C. C. Kingston.
 The code of playing rules passed by the leading Victorian Clubs in 1874 was discussed and adopted, and Messrs.
 Kennedy, Mehrtens, and Kingston were appointed delegates to confer with representatives from the other Clubs, with a view of considering the propriety of introducing the code generally throughout the colony.

-On Wednesday 19 April 1876 at the General Havelock Hotel, The South Adelaide Football Club which formed in 1875 and had its headquarters in the south east portion of the city, resolved without a dissentient that it should amalgamate with the new Club started this season to create one really good Club rather than two modest clubs.
+On Wednesday 19 April 1876 at the General Havelock Hotel, The South Adelaide Football Club, which formed in 1875 and had its headquarters in the south east portion of the city, resolved without a dissentient that it should amalgamate with the new Club started this season to create one really good Club rather than two modest clubs.
 It was also proposed to move the practice ground to a new one on the Park Lands nearer to King William Street.

 The new South Adelaide club played their first game on 20 May 1876 against the Victorian Club at Montefiore Hill which started at 3pm.
 George Kennedy an ex Carlton player was the club captain.
 After some hard work and several disputes over the rules of the game it ceased 2 hours later after the Victorians scored a goal.
 South Adelaide was joint SAFA Club Champions along with the Victorians in the inaugural SAFA season of 1877.